Chomenor/ioef-cmod/new-filesystem-design.md

 # FAQ

-**Q:** Why is the new filesystem so much larger (in terms of lines/source files)?
+**Q:** Why is the new filesystem larger (in terms of lines/source files)?
-**A:** Some of the increase is due to new features, performance optimizations, and bugfixes.
-Other increases are due to design decisions that make the code more modular and maintainable at the expense of line count.

-**Q:** Could the improvements of this project be added in ioquake3 incrementally?
-**A:** Most of the changes need to be done at the same time because they require changing the underlying data structures of the file index.
+**A:** Some increase is due to new features and optimizations, but one main reason the line count is larger is because the filesystem is divided into two parts, the core component and the regular game component.
+The core component can be compiled independently and has no dependencies on ioquake3 code.
+This increases the line count, because certain things have to be reimplemented in the core that already exist in ioq3, but ultimately is easier to maintain because of the flexibility to make changes in ioq3 without concern about breaking anything in the filesystem core.

 **Q:** Since some new filesystem features can bypass problems with maps, will it cause map developers to release broken maps?
 **A:** Map developers should already test maps before release using a clean install of both ioquake3 and original Quake 3.
 As long as map developers follow existing good practices there should be no problems.